Pavement licence

 Pavement licences are for businesses that are looking to use the public highway to place street furniture (either fully or in part) for the sale or consumption of food and/or drink on or off the premises.

-All street furniture placed on the public highway must be removed at the end of each trading day as specified in your licence.
+You must remove all street furniture placed on the public highway by 10pm each trading day as specified in your licence.

 The granting of a pavement licence doesn’t grant planning permission for leaving items on the public highway outside of the authorised hours.
 Failure to remove them may place your licence at risk of revocation and street furniture seized.

-To apply, please complete the pavement licence application form and email it to pavement.licence@hackney.gov.uk or hand-deliver to:
+To apply, complete our pavement licence application form (google doc) and email it to pavement.licence@hackney.gov.uk.

 If completing the application form on a computer, use Adobe Acrobat so that you can save your work after you have completed the text fields.